Do We Have a Problem?: Critical reception

 Jessica McKinney of Complex complimented Minaj's delivery on the first verse, saying that she "demonstrates her skill, weaving in and out of different flows while paying homage to fallen rappers", while Eric Skelton said that she was "clearly trying to push herself into new territory."
-Skelton also called the song ambitious and said that "for the most part […] Nicki pulled off what she was going for".
+Skelton also called the song ambitious and said that "for the most part [...]
+Nicki pulled off what she was going for".

 Accolades

 Commercial performance

 "Do We Have a Problem?" charted within the top 20 in four territories.
 The song debuted at number seven on the Billboard Global 200 chart dated February 19, 2022, earning Minaj her eleventh entry and her first top-10 entry, and marked Lil Baby's fifth.

 In the United States, "Do We Have a Problem?" debuted at number two on the Billboard Hot 100 chart issue dated February 19, 2022.
 It marked Minaj's 20th career top-10 entry on the Hot 100, and Lil Baby's ninth; it concurrently tied as Lil Baby's highest-charting entry since his Drake collaborations "Girls Want Girls" and "Wants and Needs" both debuted and peaked at #2 in March and September 2021 respectively.
-Additionally, "Do We Have a Problem?" debuted atop the Digital Songs chart with 48,000 digital downloads sold in its first week, marking Minaj's ninth chart topper Lil Baby's first on the chart.
+Additionally, "Do We Have a Problem?" debuted atop the Digital Songs chart with 48,000 digital downloads sold in its first week, marking Minaj's ninth chart topper and Lil Baby's first on the chart.
 The song drew 24.4 million on-demand streams, allowing it to debut at number two on the Streaming Songs chart.
 "Do We Have a Problem?" also topped the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, earning Minaj her seventh number-one and Lil Baby's first on both.
 It spent thirteen weeks on the Hot 100.
 In Canada, the song debuted at number 14 on the Canadian Hot 100.

 In the United Kingdom, the track entered the UK Singles Chart at number 31, while debuting at number 16 on the UK R&B Chart, for the week ending February 17, 2022.
 In Ireland, it landed at number 48 on the Irish Singles Chart, while reaching number seven in Hungary singles sales chart.
 The song reached a peak of number six on the New Zealand Hot Singles chart, the ranking of songs out of the top 40, and peaked at number three in South Africa.